-The two alternatives for treatment outlined here are either intravenous immunoglobulin or high dose oral Prednisone / Prednisolone.
+The two most common alternatives for treatment are intravenous immunoglobulin (IVIG) or high dose oral Prednisone / Prednisolone.
 A minority of children may not respond to either therapy.
-In those who do respond, there is a risk of relapse in up to 25% of cases with either therapy.

-The risks and benefits of the two treatment options must be fully explained to the parents, and written consent for Intragam will be required.
+The risks and benefits of the two treatment options must be fully explained to the parents.
+Written consent for IVIG is required as it is a blood product.

 Oral Predisone / Prednisolone

-High dose Prednisone / Prednisolone can be used in a dose of 2-4 mg / kg / day (maximum daily dose is 60 mg) for 4-7 days.
-Some have used a 4-day course, but a 4-day course may have a greater risk of rebound thrombocytopenia.
+High dose Prednisone / Prednisolone can be used in a dose of 2-4 mg / kg / day (maximum daily dose 60 mg) for 4-7 days.
+With this duration there is no need to taper the dose.

 Treatment Failure or Relapse

-For those patients given Intragam, if there is inadequate rise in platelet count after 72 hours, a further dose of Intragam 0.8 gm / kg may be given.
+For those patients given IVIG, if there is inadequate rise in platelet count after 72 hours, and a clinical requirement remains, a further dose of IVIG may be given.
 If there is still no response, discuss the child with a Paediatric Haematologist before deciding to give oral Prednisone / Prednisolone.

-If there is no effect within 7 days of beginning Prednisone / Prednisolone therapy, therapy with Intragam should be offered.
+If Prednisone / Prednisolone is used and there is no effect within 7 days, therapy with IVIG can be offered.
 Discuss with a Paediatric Haematologist.

-Intragam is recommended for treatment of relapse in those who have previously responded to Intragam.
+IVIG is recommended for treatment of relapse in those who have previously responded to IVIG.
 Those who relapse after initial response to Prednisone / Prednisolone should be discussed with a Paediatric Haematologist.
 They may be offered another course of Prednisone / Prednisolone.